autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 *Fast.*

 The ocean had surged its hands up the shore in a vulgar display of power.
-A wave about three feet tall was rapidly rushing towards us.
+A wave was rapidly rushing towards us.

 "Hey Jaz, we GOTTA GO like RIGHT NOW!"
 Jaz slammed the gas, and flipped a U, spiriting us away from the incoming wave *just in time.*